This post may contain affiliate links. Please read my disclaimer for more information.

 Breville has been known for its quality products since 1932.
 The company first started in Sydney, Australia, and is now worldwide famous for its quality without compromise characteristics.
 Breville is known as Sage in the U.K.

-Breville is the first company to have come with smart-espresso machines.
+Breville is the first company to have come with smart espresso machines.
 Smart espresso machines include a smart screen and touch interface with fine-colorful beverage options to surf through.
 The technology is rare in other machines.

 Breville has been famous for its automatic steaming wand’s quality for a long time now.
 Breville installs PID controllers in every espresso machine despite its expense.
 PID controller is exclusive to the brand.
-Not only the PID controller, everything Breville offers is high grade.

-- If you’d want to settle down for something affordable and elegant- Delonghi is the right choice for you.
+- If you’d want to settle for something affordable and elegant- Delonghi is the right choice for you.

 For instance, Breville offers free stainless steel tamper and stainless steel razor with every machine they sell; no other espresso machine company does that!